Keyfactor/gcp-loadbalancer-orchestrator/README.md

+---

 ## Platform Specific Notes

+The minimum version of the Universal Orchestrator Framework needed to run this version of the extension is

 The Keyfactor Universal Orchestrator may be installed on either Windows or Linux based platforms.
 The certificate operations supported by a capability may vary based what platform the capability is installed on.
 The table below indicates what capabilities are supported based on which platform the encompassing Universal Orchestrator is running.
 | Operation | Win | Linux |